For this post I will start off with part one, mental issues and my disability.

 My issues followed me into late teens, and adult hood.
 I did one extra year of high school, not ready to go out and face the world.
 But, eventually I had to get work.
 I took a few pre-employment classes, one that even gave me work experience at two different places.
 Now, let me tell you some stories.

 before that last class, I was working with someone at the local mental health office.
-A vocational counselor.
+A vocational counsellor.
 At first, I thought she seemed nice, if a bit rough around the edges.
 But, definitely determined.
 Well, boy was I wrong!

 I had the job for about a week, had a few shifts in that time, and on a Friday, when I was on break, I looked at the schedule for the next week and was not on it.
 I thought to myself, this is odd.
 I checked again, and the dates were right.
 I shrugged it off, thinking that the schedule needed to be changed, however, that was not the case.
 End of the day, going back up to the break area, and someone, (another employee) informed me that I was not on the schedule, because I had been replaced.
 Boy, what a kick in the pants that was.
 (I found out the manager, who had said she was going to inform everyone there about my disability, did, in fact, not do that.)

-So that didn't work out, and I went to my counselor again, and she found me a placement at a plant nursery.
+So that didn't work out, and I went to my counsellor again, and she found me a placement at a plant nursery.
 That sounded neat!
 They were informed of both disabilities, and, for the first bit, I had someone from mental health come in and do the work with me, just to make sure I got it.
 I forget her name, but she was really nice!
 So, they told me, we don't do paid training, so no pay for the first week while we train you, and then you get paid.
 I thought that that sounded reasonable.

 Now, I will admit that I could have been a bit faster.
 (I have learned a lot from my past.)
 However, a week went by and then no pay.
 I let it slide another week.
 Still no pay.
 I then inquired, and they told me, you're not quite getting it, we will pay you once you understand the job better.
 Now, being the person that I am, (gullible and super nice) I did not question them, I just accepted it.
 I didn't wanna cause any trouble.